Interview with Professor Paul Ingram, Faculty Director of Advanced Management Programme from Columbia Business School Executive Education

 About the Interviewee

 Paul Ingram is the Kravis Professor of Business at Columbia Business School and faculty director of the Advanced Management Programme.
 His PhD is from Cornell University, and he was on the faculty of Carnegie Mellon University before coming to Columbia.
-He was held visiting professorships at Shanghai Jiao Tong University and the University of Toronto.
-The courses he teaches on management and strategy benefit from his research on organisations in the United States, Canada, Scotland, China, and Australia, and his research has been published in more than 40 articles, book chapters, and books.
+He has held visiting professorships at Tel Aviv University, Shanghai Jiao Tong University and the University of Toronto.
+The courses he teaches on management and strategy benefit from his research on organisations in the United States, Canada, Israel, Scotland, China, Korea and Australia, and his research has been published in more than 60 articles, book chapters, and books.